valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 # ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-

-This repository provides code and data accompanying the paper:
+This repository provides the code and data accompanying the paper:

-Carruba et al. (2026), Co-orbital asteroids of terrestrial planets affected by the von-Zeipel-Lidov-Kozai mechanism, Celestial Mechanics and Dynamical Astronomy (in press).
+**Carruba et al. (2026)**, *Co-orbital asteroids of terrestrial planets affected by the von-Zeipel-Lidov-Kozai mechanism*,

-We are providing references for three codes:  1) Horizons Orbital Elements Exporter, 2) REBOUND Simulator, 3) ZLK-state classifier.
+*Celestial Mechanics and Dynamical Astronomy* (in press).

+The scripts in this repository allow users to:
+1) Retrieve asteroid orbital elements from JPL Horizons,
+2) Perform N-body integrations of co-orbital asteroids using the n-body integrator REBOUND,
+3) Analyze and classify von-Zeipel–Lidov–Kozai (ZLK) dynamical states.

 # 1) Horizons Orbital Elements Exporter (horizons_query.py)